pachyderm/docs-content/2.3.x/deploy-manage/deploy/quickstart.md

 seriesPart:
 ---

-On this page, you will find simplified deployment instructions and Helm values to get you started with the latest release of Pachyderm on the Kubernetes Engine of your choice (AWS (EKS), Google (GKS), and Azure (AKS)).
+On this page, you will find simplified deployment instructions and Helm values to get you started with the latest release of {{%productName%}} on the Kubernetes Engine of your choice (AWS (EKS), Google (GKS), and Azure (AKS)).

-For each cloud provider, we will give you the option to "quick deploy" Pachyderm with or without an enterprise key.
-A quick deployment allows you to experiment with Pachyderm without having to go through any infrastructure setup.
+For each cloud provider, we will give you the option to "quick deploy" {{%productName%}} with or without an enterprise key.
+A quick deployment allows you to experiment with {{%productName%}} without having to go through any infrastructure setup.
 In particular, you do not need to set up any object store or PostgreSQL instance.

 {{% notice tip %}}
 The deployment steps highlighted in this document are **not intended for production**.
 For production settings, please read our [infrastructure recommendations](../ingress/).
 In particular, we recommend:

-  - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than Pachyderm's default bundled PostgreSQL.
+  - the use of a **managed PostgreSQL server** (RDS, CloudSQL, or PostgreSQL Server) rather than {{%productName%}}'s default bundled PostgreSQL.
   - the setup of a **TCP Load Balancer** in front of your pachd service.
   - the setup of an **Ingress Controller** in front of Console.